nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Design Consideration

-   1. Alternative Implementation 1 (current choice): Have different storage for the different entities.
+   1. Alternative 1 (current choice): Have different storage for the different entities.
         - Pros: Easier to implement and do not require refactoring for the existing code base.
 The code can be reused and extended easily for the various entities.
 It will be easier to debug and find mistakes as when something goes wrong with a particular entity it will be easier to know which entity is affected.
         - Cons: There will be a lot of files with repetitive code.

-   2. Alternative Implementation 2: Use the current AddressBookStorage and modify it to contain the different entities.
+   2. Alternative 2: Use the current AddressBookStorage and modify it to contain the different entities.
         - Pros: Everything will be in one single folder and it will be easier to access the code.
 There will not be multiple repeats of the same code across the different files.
-There will not be heavy edits required to the existing code base.
         - Cons: The code file might become huge and might become difficult to debug when there is an error.

-{ end of `storage` Component section written by: Harsha Vardhan  }
+{ End of Storage Component section written by: Harsha Vardhan  }

 ### Common classes